 Omeprazole is secreted in breast milk, but if the mother takes 20mg per day, the levels present in milk are unlikely to cause any adverse effects in the baby.
 Safer drugs include antacids, histamineiXA chemical produced by the immune system in response to allergic reactions.
 H2 blockers (famotidine), pantoprazole, and sucralfate.
 However, you should consult your doctor before starting omeprazole (16).

 The short-term use of omeprazole in pregnancy is considered safe only after a doctor specializing in obstetrics and gynecology recommends it.
 Medications such as omeprazole fall under the category of proton-pump inhibitors, which are used as a last resort treatment option for GERD during pregnancy.
 One should not use omeprazole for an extended period during pregnancy as it is reportedly linked with deficiencies of vitamins (B12 and C) and minerals (magnesium, calcium, and iron).
 Another side effect of the long-term use of such medications is the increased risk of UTIs and intestinal and respiratory infections (17).
 Thus, it is advised to take these medications cautiously.

 1. What happens if I take omeprazole every day?

-Taking omeprazole daily as prescribed and for a short duration usually doesn’t cause any issues.
+Taking omeprazole as part of prenatal care for a short duration usually doesn’t cause any major issues.
 The drug may cause mild side effects such as headache, flatulence, and constipation.
 Long-term use may increase the risk of gut infection, bone fractures, and vitamin B12 deficiency (18).
 Speak to your doctor if you have concerns about the long-term use of the drug.